5 Useful M-Words You Must Know When Learning Japanese!

 2. Muri・むり

-Muri むり (無理) means “impossible“.
-It’s one of those short and clear expressions, especially for beginners to make a concise negative reply, at the same time not sounding rude.
+Muri むり (無理) means "impossible".
+It's one of those short and clear expressions, especially for beginners to make a concise negative reply.

-In addition, try to remember the expression “むりをするなよ!” (muri wo suruna yo) which can be translated as “Take it easy/ Don’t overdo it”.
+In addition, try to remember the expression "むりしないで!" (muri shinaide) which can be translated as "Take it easy/ Don't overdo it".
 You will hear that often in Japan, almost as a greeting to express concern about you, making sure you will take care of yourself.

-その宿題は一人ではむりだ。Sono shukudau wa hitori dewa muri da.That homework is impossible to do alone.
+この宿題は一人では無理だ。kono shukudai wa hitori dewa muri da.This homework is impossible to do alone.

 3. Mochiron・もちろん